wowczarek/pbnet/README.md

     end;
 ```

 This record is of a fixed size of 1500 bytes *total* (plus `len` and `l4_len` fields).
 Normally, only one `ippkt` variable is required for all operations.
 The `l4_len` field contains the payload length for the given protocol (ICMP, UDP, TCP) and is set automatically on packet receipt, and on transmission, this field is used to indicate the payload size we want to send with the given protocol.
+A pointer to TCP payload will probably added and will be set according to data offset.

 **Protocol headers** are defined as follows: